mjtkeijsers/HomeAutomate/README.md

 -clone the project

--install grafana as per your target system
+-install grafana as per your target system, see https://pimylifeup.com/raspberry-pi-grafana/

 -install influx as per your target system